 A few of the brand names you can trust include Rust-Oleum, Blackfriar, Coo-Var, Watco, ColorPave, and Bitumen.

-I have personally tried my hands-on Rust-Oleum and I admit it works really well when it comes to best paint for asphalt.
+I have personally tried my hands-on Rust-Oleum and I admit it works really well when it comes to the best paint for asphalt and tarmac.

 How to Clean and Paint Your Asphalt Driveway?

 You know what to do, but how to do it takes a little preparation.
 The more you can plan ahead, the better the results will be.

 Once you have selected the type of paint you want, you will need to prepare the surface before applying the product.

 This is especially true when you are repainting parking lines.